History of merit badges (Scouting America)

 The history of merit badges in Scouting America has been tracked by categorizing them into a series of merit badge types.
 In addition to Scouting America, many other Scouting and Scouting-like organizations around the world, such as Pathfinders, Baden-Powell Scouts and Royal Rangers, issue merit badges or their equivalent; though they are sometimes called honors or proficiency badges.
 Other organizations, such as fire brigades, issue badges or awards that they refer to as merit badges, but that is in some respects different from the badges awarded by Scouting America.

-Merit badges have been an integral part of the Scouting program since the start of the movement in the United Kingdom on August 1, 1907, and are an important part of the uniform and insignia of Scouts BSA.
+Merit badges has been an integral part of the Scouting program since the start of the movement in the United Kingdom on August 1, 1907, and is an important part of the uniform and insignia of Scouts BSA.
 Scouting came to the United States in 1910; Scouting America quickly issued an initial list of just 14 merit badges but did not produce or award them.
 In 1911, Scouting America manufactured the first official 57 merit badges and began awarding them.
 The number of badges available has been as high as 127 in 1975 and again in 1987.
 As of February 2017, the number of badges available is 137.
 Merit badge types are identifiable by the cloth and manufacturing process used to make them.
 The classification of badges into types came about as a way for collectors to categorize and classify their collections.
 Merit badge collectors often collect other Scouting memorabilia as well.